 The animals are great and there is plenty to keep the kids entertained (including a splash park area perfect to cool off during the summer months).

-I really, really love the zoo and highly recommend it for a visit.
+I really, really love the zoo and highly recommend it as one of the best Atlanta attractions for families.
 Be sure to take time to learn more about Willie B in the gorilla exhibit and get the must-have picture with his statue too 😉

 American Girl Doll Store